 Sometimes it is not low calorie intake but low micronutrient intake which leads to low estrogen.
 Low nutrient content may not give you the required building blocks to lay down strong bones for the future.
 It is vital that you lay down strong bones now to see you through your life.
 Peak bone building years go from the teenage years to your mid-twenties.
 After that it is more difficult to lay down new bone.

 If you are skipping cycles, pay attention and address this immediately.
 Do not wait like many women unlike you have broken a bone to do something about it.
 Then it is likely to be too late.
+Even if you do one thing, you will be making progress towards a better future.

 Depression and anxiety are commonly seen amongst women dealing with disordered eating.
 Females may have low self-esteem which leads to disordered eating or compulsive over exercise.
 They may also be lacking adequate fat intake to support proper hormone levels and to kick the depressive symptoms.
 If you suspect this may be you, increase your intake of good fats and seek out a counsellor or therapist to talk to.